 After another 50 m pass the picnic table (15 m on your left).

-Continue straight, to head along Bathers Way.
+From the Bathers Way continue straight, to head along Bathers Way.

 After another 80 m pass the water tap (4 m on your right).